US, China dampen expectations as trade talks open

 Liu will "exchange views with the US delegation on economic and trade issues of common concern to the US and China", China's official news agency Xinhua said Wednesday.

-Liu visited Washington earlier this year for trade talks but few tangible results came out of the meetings.
+Liu's visit to Washington earlier this year for trade talks produced few tangible results.

 - Tech battle -

-The immediate threat of tariffs obscures the larger competition in technology looming over the talks.
+The immediate threat of tariffs obscures an escalating contest between the two countries over technology.

 US officials are concerned about Beijing's 'Made in China 2025' industrial policy which they see as a Chinese plan to dominate key high tech industries.

-Before boarding a plane for Beijing, US Commerce Secretary Ross called the policy "frightening".
+Before boarding a plane for Beijing, Ross called the policy "frightening".

 Last month, Washington banned Chinese telecom and smartphone giant ZTE from purchasing crucial US components for seven years -- threatening the company's survival -- as punishment for breaking US export controls.